mpanighetti/dnd5e-030crc/main.md

 #### Special Traits

-_**Magic Weapons.**_ The hellwasp’s weapon attacks are magical.
+_**Magic Weapons.**_ The hellwasp's weapon attacks are magical.

 _**Murexian Poison.**_ All murexian poison damage and poisoned conditions dealt by the hellwasp treat poison immunity as poison resistance and ignore a target's normal poison resistance, unless the target has specific resistance or immunity to murexian poisons.
 Targets with poison immunity or murexian poison resistance have advantage on saves against murexian poisons, and targets with murexian poison immunity automatically succeed on such saves.

-_**Enhanced Poisonous Skin.**_ If another creature comes into direct contact with the hellwasp's body (including as part of the hellwasp's Sting or Sword Talons attacks), it must succeed on a DC 15 Constitution saving throw or become poisoned with murex for 1 minute and paralyzed until the end of its next turn.
-A poisoned creature no longer in direct contact with the hellwasp can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+_**Enhanced Poisonous Skin.**_ If another creature comes into direct contact with the hellwasp's body (including as part of the hellwasp's Sting or Sword Talons attacks), it must succeed on a DC 15 Constitution Saving Throw or become poisoned with murex for 1 minute and paralyzed until the end of its next turn.
+A poisoned creature no longer in direct contact with the hellwasp can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.

 #### Actions